netsys-lab/scion-xdp-br/br/README.md

 - `self`: The "name" of the border router as it appears in SCION's configuration (e.g, "br1-ff00_0_1-1").
 - `topology`: Path to the `topology.json` file.
-- `internal_interfaces` a list of (IP, UDP port) pair to be considered as AS internal interfaces.
+- `internal_interfaces` a list of (IP, UDP port) pairs to be considered as AS internal interfaces.
   At minimum this should contain the "internal_addr" of the BR as configured in `topology.json`.
+  Multiple IP addresses belonging to the same network interface are not supported as different internal interfaces.
+Moreover, the internal network must be either IPv4 or IPv6, mixing the two is not supported by the Go border router and consequentially is also not supported by the XDP router.

 See [test/br_config](test/br_config) for an example.